hamzaamrani/SciQ/README.md

 ## Database
 To use app:

-`MIGRATE=true docker-compose up --build`, if there isn't a local DB mapped to volume the DB will be created
+`docker-compose up --build`, if there isn't a local DB mapped to volume the DB will be created

 **on windows system the url isn't 0.0.0.0 but docker engine IP**

 To perform test:

-`docker-compose build && docker-compose up -d && docker exec web python -m pytest tests/` or `bash ./test/test.sh`
+`docker-compose up -d --build && docker exec web python -m unittest -v tests.runner` or run bash file `test.sh`

-To enter in container db:

-`docker start db && docker exec -it db bash`

-If there are changes in code `MIGRATE=false docker-compose up --build`
+If there are changes in code `docker-compose up --build`

-If there are changes in the DB schema with `MIGRATE=true docker-compose up --build` the script apply migrate and upgrade.